 Step Three – The Base Layer

 Do you know why a poorly installed pea gravel path (or patio, or driveway) feels like you’re slogging through beach sand?
-It’s because pea gravel is rounded and doesn’t interlock, so you really are moving the full depth of the path with every step.
+It’s because a lot of people have zero clue how to build a gravel path.
+Pea gravel is rounded and doesn’t interlock, so you really are moving the full depth of the path with every step.
 Even if we’re using an angular stone like ⅜” chip gravel (#8 stone) I still like to use a solid base.

 For this base layer we use 21A (aka ¾” minus, aka ABC stone, aka crusher run).
 We spread it evenly, then run a plate compactor over it.
 This process is repeated until we’re within an inch to an inch and a half of the desired path height.
 The goal is to have a compacted, rock solid base you could run a car over.